wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;Here it is.

 **M:**&ensp;Only when you think of it.
 Both mind and body are intermittent states.
 The sum total of these flashes creates the illusion of existence.
 Enquire what is permanent in the transient, real in the unreal.
-This is <span class=tooltip>sadhana<span class=tooltiptext>The practice which produces success, *siddhi*.</span></span>.
+This is *sadhana*.

 **Q:**&ensp;The fact is that I am thinking of myself as the body.